PScoriae/pierreccesario/main/content/projects/imyour_joy.md

 ## Accomplishments

-- Developed a customised Jenkins CI/CD Pipeline that integrates with GitHub Webhooks to automatically run Docker builds and deployment onto servers **(Jenkins, Docker)**
+- Developed a customised Jenkins CI/CD Pipeline that integrates with GitHub Webhooks to automatically run Docker builds and deployment onto servers
-- Engineered and implemented YouTube and Spotify Web API integrations to periodically send relevant YouTube links from a randomised list of songs in a Spotify playlist **(TypeScript, Python, Cron Job)**
+- Engineered and implemented YouTube and Spotify Web API integrations to periodically send relevant YouTube links from a randomised list of songs in a Spotify playlist
-- Developed a pipeline for automated image web scraping and integration with Discord servers **(Cheerio, BeautifulSoup4)**
+- Developed a pipeline for automated image web scraping and integration with Discord servers
-- Composed and formatted precise and informative documentation to aid understanding and deployment process of the project **(Documentation, Markdown)**
+- Composed and formatted precise and informative documentation to aid understanding and deployment process of the project

 Read the official full-fat documentation in the [GitHub repository](https://github.com/PScoriae/imyour_joy).